Keyboard shortcuts

 Tool not found after bootstrap

-ls ~/.local/$_PLAT/bin/ # chezmoi, uv, claude should be here
+ls "$_LOCAL_PLAT/bin/" # chezmoi, uv, claude should be here

-ls ~/.local/$_PLAT/cargo/bin/ # fd, sd, zoxide, etc.
+ls "$_LOCAL_PLAT/cargo/bin/" # fd, sd, zoxide, etc.

-which fd # should point into ~/.local/$_PLAT/
+which fd # should point under $_LOCAL_PLAT

 source ~/.zprofile